11 Microwave Hacks That Make Cooking Faster and Easier

 Make Scrambled Eggs in a Mug

-The microwave can make a surprisingly good quick breakfast.
-Crack two eggs into a microwave-safe mug, add a splash of milk, and whisk with a fork.
-Microwave in short intervals, stirring halfway through, until the eggs are fluffy and cooked through.
-It’s a convenient option when you need a fast meal with minimal cleanup.
+The microwave can make breakfast surprisingly quick and convenient.
+Crack two eggs into a microwave-safe mug, add a splash of milk, and whisk everything together with a fork.
+Microwave in 30-second intervals, stirring between each round, until the eggs are fluffy and fully cooked.
+It’s an easy high-protein breakfast option with almost no cleanup required.

 Squeeze More Juice from Citrus